-The scheme does not fall within any Air Quality Management Areas (AQMA) (Air Quality Scotland) and no Air Quality Monitoring Stations are located in the vicinity of works (Air Quality Scotland); the nearest air quality monitoring station is located in Perth, approximately 34km southeast of the scheme (Air Quality Scotland).
+The scheme is not located within any Air Quality Management Areas (AQMA) and no air quality monitoring stations are located in the vicinity of works (Air Quality Scotland).
+The nearest air quality monitoring site to the scheme is located in Perth, approximately 25km south of the scheme (Air Quality Scotland).
 Pollution levels in the general vicinity of works are anticipated to be lower than those at the monitoring station in Perth due to the remote nature of the scheme location.